 The MSWG undertook a full business audit in July 2020 using the Co-operatives UK Limited 2017 ‘Checklist and Audit Tool’ and created an action plan for the year ahead, prioritising resources where the biggest benefit will be gained.
 The creation of the MSWG is by its nature designed to continuously improve Plus Dane’s modern slavery practices.
 It is not a one-off project group, but a team that will meet ad infinitum.
 The Group reports into our Neighbourhoods Committee for review and accountability.

-No cases of modern slavery or human trafficking have been identified or reported to Plus Dane in recent years.
+No proven cases of modern slavery or human trafficking have been identified or reported to Plus Dane in recent years.
 However, our close working relationship with local authorities has highlighted that cases on are on the increase in the areas in which we work, and therefore the timing of the strengthening and targeting of our approach is appropriate.

 Liverpool City Council has recently noted an increase in modern slavery and human trafficking cases, in part they believe, due to being a dispersal area for asylum seekers.
 The City Council is seeking to work with partners to deliver an action plan, this includes registered providers as they recognise that inadequate housing is a key risk factor in modern slavery.
 They have commissioned University of Liverpool to support partners to undertake an audit of their supply chains which we will engage with.